department-of-veterans-affairs/vets-website/va-gov/pages/health-care/view-test-lab-results.md

 On your welcome page dashboard, you’ll see a module for “Health Records.”
 Within that module, click on “Labs and Tests.”

-You’ll go to a new page with links to view test information.
+This will take you to a new page with links to view test results.
 If you’re signed in with a verified account, you’ll see:
-- **VA chemistry/hematology results:** Here, you’ll see tests listed by date and specimen.
-A specimen is the sample studied by the test (like blood, urine, or a tissue biopsy or throat swab).
+- **VA chemistry/hematology results:** Your tests will be listed by date and specimen.
+A specimen is the sample studied by the test (like blood, urine, a tissue biopsy, or a throat swab).
 You can click on each to view details from your VA medical record.
-- **Self-entered tests:** Here, you can add and view results from non-VA providers and labs.
+- **Test results you've entered yourself:** You can add and view results from non-VA providers and labs.

-**Note:** If you’re signed in with an unverified account, you’ll only see self-entered tests.
+**Note:** If you’re signed in with an unverified account, you’ll see only the test results you've entered yourself.

 </div>
 </div>